JonathanVelazquez/inforion/docs/source/excelmappingfile.rst

 Once the mappings are specified, this mapping file is used to validate data from the source file (provided by the customer) and load it to M3.

-*For more information and help, just enter this command:*
+*For more information and help, just enter this command to see the necessary parameters:*
 ::

     inforion extract --help